learnma/conferencetracker/README.md

 # conferencetracker
 A conference management for automating scheduling of events.
+This document contains following details:

 * Pre-requisite
 * How to run?